 Perfect Day at CocoCay

-Get ready for an experience like no other at Royal Caribbean’s newly opened, private island destination in The Bahamas.
-The pristine, undisturbed beaches making up Perfect Day at CocoCay are just the tip of the iceberg in terms of what awaits guests: With a one-of-a-kind obstacle course for kids, 13 waterslides (the most of any waterpark in the Caribbean), and an epic helium balloon ride, our tropical escape is jam-packed with thrills.
-Also on the docket: Oasis Lagoon, the largest freshwater pool in the Caribbean, a 1600-foot-long zip line, complimentary food and beach snacks (including burgers, hot dogs, salads and much more) throughout the island, and, come December 2019, The Bahamas’ first overwater cabanas at Coco Beach Club!
+Get ready for an experience like no other at Royal Caribbean’s private island destination in The Bahamas.
+The pristine, undisturbed beaches making up Perfect Day at CocoCay are just the tip of the iceberg in terms of what awaits: With a one-of-a-kind obstacle course for kids, 13 waterslides (the most of any waterpark in the Caribbean) and an epic helium balloon ride, our tropical escape is jam-packed with thrills.
+Also on the docket: Oasis Lagoon, the largest freshwater pool in the Caribbean, a 1,600-foot-long zip line, complimentary food and beach snacks (including burgers, hot dogs, salads and much more) throughout the island.
+Visitors can also opt for relaxed luxury at Coco Beach Club, featuring The Bahamas’ first floating cabanas.

 Book your cruise vacation to Perfect Day at CocoCay here.